 Although we are currently unable to calculate the amount spent on any public benefits or services used by undocumented immigrant families, we can gain a fairly clear sense of the amount they are paying in taxes each year.
-A variety of studies have estimated that anywhere from 50 to 80 percent of households led by undocumented immigrants file federal income taxes annually.37 Federal government officials have also estimated that 75 percent of undocumented workers have taxes withheld from their paychecks.38 In this paper, we make the assumption that 50 percent of the country's undocumented households paid income taxes in 2014.
-Although many experts would call this share highly conservative, it has been modeled in several academic papers, and also by think tanks that specialize exclusively in the study of U.S. tax policy.39 more than \$4.2 million directly to the Social Security program through taxes on their individual wages.
-West Virginia's undocumented immigrants also made an important impact through their state and local tax contributions-money that many localities use to pay for police forces, public education, and city services like garbage collection and recycling.
-We estimate that West Virginia's undocumented immigrants paid more than \$2 million in state and local taxes in 2014.
+A variety of studies have estimated that anywhere from 50 to 80 percent of households led by undocumented immigrants file federal income taxes annually.
+Federal government officials have also estimated that 75 percent of undocumented workers have taxes withheld from their paychecks.
+In this paper, we make the assumption that 50 percent of the country's undocumented households paid income taxes in 2014.
+Although many experts would call this share highly conservative, it has been modeled in several academic papers, and also by think tanks that specialize exclusively in the study of U.S. tax policy.

+In 2014, we estimate that Nevada households led by undocumented immigrants earned more than \$2.6 billion in income.
+Of that, they paid an estimated \$191.5 million in federal taxes.
+They also contributed more than \$210.1 million directly to the Social Security program through taxes on their individual wages.
+Nevada's undocumented immigrants also made an important impact through their state and local tax contributions-money that many localities use to pay for police forces, public education, and city services like garbage collection and recycling.
+We estimate that Nevada's undocumented immigrants paid almost \$78 million in state and local taxes in 2014.